Resources

 In this article:

-One of the key attributes of a successful and profitable rental business is finding and maintaining the best renters, which is why landlords and property managers want to be assured they are making the right decision by choosing you.
+One of the key attributes of a successful and profitable rental business is finding and maintaining the best renters, which is why landlords and property managers need assurance they are making the right decision by choosing you.

-Initially, it's the landlord’s duty to thoroughly vet your background and employment histories.
-Once they’ve seen documentation that you’re a viable candidate, it’s up to you to continue the relationship with communication and honesty; these are the qualities it takes to be an amazing tenant.
-The adage, “Do unto others as you would have done to you,” goes a long way too!
+The landlord will thoroughly vet the applicants' background and employment histories to ensure they're viable candidates.
+Then, it’s up to the tenant to continue the relationship with communication and honesty.
+The responsibility of the military renter is to make rent payments on time while taking care of the property they've signed a contract to live in.
+These are the qualities it takes to be an amazing tenant.
+The adage, “Do unto others as you would have done to you,” goes a long way.

-Read on for examples on how to be the renter your landlord dreams about!
+Read on for examples on how to be the renter landlords dream about!

 Show Commitment: Read the Contract

-Show you’re interested not only in the house, but in managing the landlord/tenant relationship.
-By reading the contract thoroughly and asking questions, you demonstrate the investment you’re willing to contribute toward the mutual benefit of a happy tenant and landlord.
+By reading the contract thoroughly and asking questions, potential tenants demonstrate to the landlord the investment they're willing to contribute toward the mutual benefit of a happy tenant and landlord.

 Take the time to understand potentially confusing language.
-For example, this means asking if the landlord is aware of the Servicemembers Civil Relief Act (SCRA) or if they are willing to accept a custom military clause if you happen to need one.
+Ask if the landlord is aware of the Servicemembers Civil Relief Act (SCRA) or if they are willing to accept a custom military clause necessary.

 Security and pet deposits also tend to be misunderstood.
-Some deposits are refundable, other payments are not, such as a pet fee.
-Deposits can be deducted for damages at move out, but it’s up to the landlord, and state laws concerning deposits may also come into play.
-Even small details, such as who (tenant or landlord) earns the accrued interest on the deposits after the lease term expires should be explained.
+Some deposits are refundable.
+Other payments, such as a pet fee, are not.
+Deposits for damages are deducted at move-out, but it’s up to the landlord, and state laws concerning deposits may also come into play.
+It's even worth asking for an explanation of small details, such as who (tenant or landlord) earns the accrued interest on the deposits after the lease term expires.

 Here’s more help for Breaking Down the Finances of Renting a Home.

-Familiarize yourself with the terms of the lease that might cost money over the duration of time at the property.
-Prices for lawn care and upkeep chores like gutter cleaning add up.
-You’ll want to be clear whether or not the money owed for rent each month is the only fee included with the house.
-Neighborhood association fees are more common payments that go beyond rent.
+Get familiar with lease terms that might cost money over time at the property.
+Prices for lawn care and maintenance like gutter cleaning add up.
+Ask for clarity, if necessary, whether or not the money owed for rent each month is the only fee included with the house.
+Neighborhood association fees are common payments that go beyond rent.

-You also may be liable for damages to the property if you’ve agreed to take care of maintenance but ignored the tasks-- for instance, not maintaining the sump pump which caused water damage.
+Tenants may also be liable for damages to the property if they've agreed to take care of maintenance but ignored the tasks— for instance, not maintaining the sump pump, which caused water damage.

-Your lease should have a defined description as to when, how often, and how much advance notice the landlord is obligated to give before showing up to view the house.
+The lease should define when, how often, and how much advance notice the landlord must give before showing up to enter the house.
 Some renters are sensitive about the perceived intrusion.
-If your homeowner is very hands-on and you don’t appreciate the check-ups, the lease is the place to come to an agreement.
+If the homeowner is hands-on and a tenant doesn't appreciate the check-ups, the lease is the place to agree.

 Understand Your Rental Home Is the Landlord's Rental Business

-Although your rental house is a temporary home to your family, with minimal responsibilities, the homeowner or property manager is operating a rental business, and the amount of responsibility for maintaining the property legally is significant.
-Safety codes, taxes, and repairs are just the beginning of the list duties that a business owner has to accomplish.
+A rental house is a temporary home for tenants and their families, with minimal responsibilities, but for the homeowner or property manager, it's a rental business.
+The responsibility for legally maintaining the property is significant.
+Safety codes, taxes, and repairs are just the beginning of the duties that a business owner has to accomplish.

-By respecting the home as a business, you acknowledge that an on time rent payment is crucial.
-When it’s time to discuss deposit returns, comply with the language of the lease if you’ve caused damage beyond the stated parameters.
+By respecting the home as a business, a tenant acknowledges that an on-time rent payment is crucial.
+When it’s time to discuss deposit returns, renters should comply with the wording in the lease if they've caused damage beyond the stated parameters.

-It’s likely that renters insurance is a requirement described in your lease.
-As soon as you move in, show proof you’ve purchased coverage.
-This is a precaution that puts both your mind and the landlord’s mind at ease.
-Remember, their homeowners policy doesn’t include the renter’s personal belongings and won’t necessarily pay for hotel stays if the property has to be vacated.
+Renters insurance is likely a requirement described in the lease.
+Tenants are required to show that they've purchased coverage before moving in.
+This precaution puts both the renter's and the landlord’s minds at ease.
+Remember, the homeowner's policy doesn’t include the renter’s belongings and won’t pay for hotel stays if the tenant has to vacate the property temporarily.

 Wonder if you need coverage?
 Here’s 5 Reasons You Need Renters Insurance.

-There’s a possibility that your landlord won’t live in the area and much of their duties will require long distance coordination with you, including scheduling repair work.
-Value your landlord's time and the time of the repair company and stay at home for scheduled work.
-Rescheduling repeatedly wastes everyone's time and money.
+There’s a possibility that the landlord doesn't live in the area, and much of their duties will require long-distance coordination with the tenant, including scheduling repair work.
+Value the landlord's time and the time of the repair company and stay at home for scheduled work.
+Repeated rescheduling wastes everyone's time and money.

 back to top